moon7-io/moon7-signals/README.md

 - `signalSource(...signals)` - Creates a source that emits values from one or more signals
 - `streamSource(...streams)` - Creates a source that emits values from one or more streams
+- `promiseSource(...promises)` - Creates a source that emits the resolved values of promises
 - `emitterSource(emitter)(eventName)` - Creates a source that emits values from an event emitter
 - `eventTargetSource(target)(eventName, options)` - Creates a source that emits events from a DOM event target
 - `asyncIterableSource(iterable)` - Creates a source that emits values from an async iterable
 - `throttledIterableSource(iterable, delay)` - Creates a source that emits values from an iterable with a specified delay
-- `promiseSource(promise)` - Creates a source that emits the resolved value of a promise and then completes

 ## Contributing